-We can accomodate groups of up to six passengers.
+We can accommodate groups of up to 12 passengers.
 We supply a cooler, drinking water, snorkeling gear, a fresh water shower, a professional captain, and a boat that meets the highest expectations for performance and fuel efficiency.

 Lion In Da’ Sun is a 26′ Twin Vee power catamaran.
 The boat’s two hulls allow her to ride more smoothly through the water than most traditional powerboats.
 She is powered by two 150hp Tohatsu engines giving her passengers more time to explore the Virgin Islands’ reefs and beaches and less travel time between islands.